lalanikarim/qt-build-containers/README.md

 ## Overview

-This repository provides containerized environments for building Qt applications on Linux.
-It includes Docker/Podman configurations for Ubuntu-based containers with Qt development tools pre-installed.
+This repository provides containerized environments for building Qt applications for Linux.
+It includes Docker/Podman configurations for Ubuntu and Oracle Linux based containers with and install script to help set up Qt development tools.
 This setup allows developers to:

 - Build Qt projects in a consistent, isolated environment
 - Avoid Qt installation issues on the host system